 In addition, Section 2i of Article VIII of the Constitution authorizes the issuance, for certain purposes, of State obligations the owners or holders of which are not given the right to have excises or taxes levied by the General Assembly to pay principal and interest.
-Those special obligations include those that have been issued by the OBA and certain obligations issued by the Treasurer of State (and previously by the OPFC).
+Those special obligations include those bonds that have been issued by the OBA and certain obligations issued by the Treasurer of State (and previously by the OPFC).
 OBA issues obligations for facilities to house branches and agencies of State government and their functions, including: State office buildings and facilities for the Department of Administrative Services (DAS) and others; juvenile detention facilities for the Department of Youth Services (DYS) and other governmental entities; Ohio Department of Transportation (ODOT) buildings; Department of Rehabilitation and Correction (DRC) prisons and correctional facilities including certain local and community-based facilities; office facilities for the Bureau of Workers' Compensation (BWC) and Department of Natural Resources (DNR); Ohio Arts and Sports Facilities Commission (ASFC) and Department of Public Safety (DPS) facilities; and school district computer technology and security facilities.
-The Treasurer (replacing OPFC for the purpose) will issue obligations for mental health and parks and recreation purposes, and has issued obligations for certain elementary and secondary school facilities under leases with the Ohio School Facilities Commission.
+The Treasurer (replacing OPFC for the purpose) issues obligations for mental health and parks and recreation purposes, and has previously issued obligations for certain elementary and secondary school facilities under leases with the Ohio School Facilities Commission.

-In recent years, State agencies also have participated in office and non-highway transportation projects that have some local as well as State use and benefit, in connection with which the State enters into lease-purchase agreements with terms ranging from 7 to 20 years.
+In recent years, State agencies also have participated in office building and non-highway transportation projects that have some local as well as State use and benefit, in connection with which the State has entered into lease-purchase agreements with terms ranging from 7 to 20 years.
 Certificates of participation (COPs) are issued that represent fractionalized interests in or are payable from the State's anticipated payments.
 OBM estimates the highest future Fiscal Year payments under those agreements, which are primarily made from GRF appropriations, to be \$4,603,524.

-In addition, to assist in the financing of selected highway infrastructure projects, the State has used financing arrangements (such as the Bonds) that call for State payments to be made from federal transportation funds allocated to the State.
-OBM estimates the highest future Fiscal Year payments under those current arrangements to be \$23,937,038 (excluding the Series 2001-1 Bonds).
-In the event of any insufficiency in those anticipated federal allocations to make State payments, the ODOT director is obligated to make such payments from any moneys lawfully available to the Department.
+In addition, to assist in the financing of selected highway infrastructure projects, the State has used financing arrangements that call for State payments to be made from federal transportation funds allocated to the State.
+OBM estimates the highest future Fiscal Year payments under those current and pending arrangements to be \$62,376,425.
+In the event of any insufficiency in those anticipated federal allocations to make payments on State bonds, the payments are to be made from any lawfully available moneys appropriated to ODOT for the purpose, and in the case of continued insufficiency the ODOT Director is to request a General Assembly appropriation for the purpose.

-Payments by the State under all such agreements are subject to biennial appropriations by the General Assembly, with the lease or payment terms as to the State being two years, subject to renewal if appropriations are made.
-The number and amount of obligations under such agreements have varied and continue to vary.
-Generally, the OBM Director's approval of such agreements is required, particularly if there are to be publicly offered obligations representing fractionalized interests in or payable from the State's anticipated payments.
+Payments by the State under all such agreements and arrangements are subject to biennial appropriations by the General Assembly, with the lease or payment terms as to the State being two years, subject to renewal if appropriations are made.
+The number and amount of indirect obligations issued in connection with those agreements and arrangements have varied and will continue to vary.
+Generally, the OBM Director's approval of those agreements and arrangements is required, particularly if there are to be publicly offered indirect obligations representing fractionalized interests in or payable from the State's anticipated payments.